Thursday 22 November 2018 Cardiff (Wales, UK).

 Further speakers for this seminar will be announced shortly.

 “Fantastic seminar.
 A great array of passionate, inspirational and informative speakers.
 Very useful and very worthwhile.”

 “Excellent day.
 Very well run, with fast pace and great and varied speakers.
 Really useful - good resources available and signposting to further sites/charities to get further information.”

 “The conference has been extremely informative.
 The speakers were excellent and varied.
 This will help me to support children in the schools that I work in.”

-We are incredibly grateful to the continued kind support of Slater and Gordon Lawyers, without whose funding these events would not be possible.
+We are incredibly grateful to the continued kind support of Slater and Gordon Lawyers, without whose funding this event would not be possible.